 We found 5 family medicine practitioners who accept Blue Cross Blue Shield Solution 102, a Multi-State Plan near Marble Falls, TX.

-Dr. Ray Spaw is a Marble Falls, TX physician who specializes in family medicine.
-Areas of expertise for Dr. Spaw include preventive care, elder care, and chronic illness.
-Dr. Spaw accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Ray Spaw specializes in family medicine.
+In his practice, he is particularly interested in preventive care, elder care, and chronic illness.
+Dr. Spaw accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
 He is a graduate of American University of the Caribbean School of Medicine.
-For his residency, Dr. Spaw trained at Naval Hospital Jacksonville.
+His residency was performed at Naval Hospital Jacksonville.
 He is conversant in Spanish.
-He is affiliated with Seton Healthcare Family.
-His practice is open to new patients.
+Dr. Spaw is professionally affiliated with Seton Healthcare Family.
+He is accepting new patients.

 Clinical interests: Preventive Care, Elder Care, Chronic Illness

-Dr. Munira Khambati specializes in family medicine.
-She graduated from Topiwala National Medical College.
-Her training includes a residency program at Oakwood Hospital & Medical Center.
-Patients gave Dr. Khambati an average rating of 2.5 stars out of 5.
-She honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, as well as other insurance carriers.
-She is affiliated with Seton Healthcare Family.
+Dr. Munira Khambati's specialty is family medicine.
+Dr. Khambati is affiliated with Seton Healthcare Family.
+She obtained her medical school training at Topiwala National Medical College and performed her residency at Oakwood Hospital & Medical Center.
+The average patient rating for Dr. Khambati is 2.5 stars out of 5.
+She is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, in addition to other insurance carriers.
+Dr. Khambati has an open panel.

-Dr. Ryan Morris is a Kingsland, TX physician who specializes in family medicine.
-Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Morris takes.
-He studied medicine at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+Dr. Ryan Morris practices family medicine.
+Dr. Morris accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He attended medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.

 Conditions / Treatments